ArunFrey/mass-shootings/README.md

 * `03_desc.R`: generates descriptive statistics.
 * `04_main.R`: generates the main results reported in the paper.
 * `04_r_*`: each script re-estimates the main results but using a different specification.
+* `05_plot.R`: generates all plots used in the main analysis and across all robustness checks.

 ## Authors